onap/dcaegen2/docs/sections/services/dfc/architecture.rst

 Both fetching of a file and publishing is retried a number of times with an increasing delay between each attempt.
 After a number of attempts, the DFC will log an error message and give up.
 Failing of processing of one file does not affect the handling of others.

+Generalized  DFC
+""""""""""""""""
+From version 1.2.1 and onwards, the DFC has more general use.
+Instead of only managing PM files, any kind of files are handled.
+The 'changeIdentifier' parameter in the file ready VES event (which is reported from the PNFs) is used to define the file type of file to be handled.